Jan Jones (Georgia politician): Speaker pro tempore (2010–present)

 In early 2020, Jones opposed legislation to ban books in schools deemed "obscene"; the proposal targeted various works that address issues of race and gender, such as Toni Morrison's novel Beloved and Maia Kobabe's memoir and graphic novel Gender Queer.
 In late 2021, however, Jones reversed positions, backing an "anti-obscenity" bill similar to the one she had previously opposed.

 After Joe Biden won the 2020 presidential election and Trump refused to concede while making false claims of fraud, Jones supported a controversial effort to change Georgia's election laws.
 Critics deemed the Georgia election legislation an effort to restrict voting rights (see Republican efforts to restrict voting following the 2020 presidential election).
 Jones was later involved in efforts to initiate a performance review of local election officials in Fulton County (a heavily Democratic county), which could later be used to remove the election officials.
 Trump and his Republican allies targeted Fulton County when they were making false claims of fraud.

-Speaker of the House (2022–2023)

 In November 2022, Georgia House Speaker David Ralston died in office.
 Jones was temporarily elevated to speaker following Ralston's death, becoming the first female speaker of the Georgia House.
 Jones decided not to seek to run in the November 2022 Republican caucus election for speaker; she chose, along with the rest of Ralston's Republican leadership team, to support Majority Leader Jon G. Burns's bid for speaker.
 Jones instead chose to seek reelection as president pro tem.

+Jones is a longtime school voucher proponent, and was leading figure supporting a push in the 2023 legislative session to give $6,500 per student in state-funded vouchers for private school tuition and homeschooling; students zoned for public schools scoring in the lowest 25% would be eligible.
+The proposed program would cost $110 million, if 1% of Georgia public school students participated.
+The bill was supported by conservative advocacy groups, such as the right-wing groups such as Americans for Prosperity and opposed by public education groups and teachers' organizations.
+The bill stalled in March 2023, with the House voting 95–70 to table it; an amended version of the bill also later failed, 85–89, in the final hours of the session, after more than a dozen Republican representatives (mostly representing rural districts) joined almost all Democrats in voting against it.